preetisawant/cloud-foundry/manage-capacity.md

 {: #usage_apps}

 The Applications page has two sections:
-1. Horizontal bar charts for memory and CPU showing:
+1. Horizontal bar charts showing physical and reserved memory usage.
-   * *Total available* memory and CPU available in the CFEE instance.
+   * Reserved and physical memory used by the **selected apps** in the table below.
-   * Memory and CPU used by *all the apps* in the CFEE instance.
+   * Reserved and physical memory used by **all the apps** in the CFEE instance.
+   * Physical memory used by the **system**, which includes memory used by the Cloud Foundry control plane, and application memory cached by the Cloud Foundry control plane.
-   * Memory and CPU used by the *selected apps* in the table below.
+   * **Total available** reserved and physical memory in the CFEE instance.

+   **Note:** When applications reserve more memory than there is physically available, a dotted red outline in the reserved memory bar chart is shown to represent the amount of memory overreserved by the selected application(s).

    To show the percentage of memory and CPU used by all the apps or those selected in the table, hover over the corresponding portion of the chart.
 Hovering over the *all apps* portion of the chart shows the percentage of memory and CPU relative to the total available.
 Hovering over the *selected apps* portion of the chart shows the percentage of memory and CPU relative to the total available memory or CPU.